We wanted to have a place where we could put all the most fun, interesting and need-to-know facts about the German Shepherd dog breed in general.

 German Shepherd Temperament

-A German Shepherd’s temperament is mainly a result of the DNA passed onto the puppy and their parents
+But, a German Shepherd’s temperament is mainly a result of the DNA passed onto the puppy and their parents

 As the German Shepherd grows and develops mentally, how they are treated by other dogs and humans, and how they are socialised can affect how they behave and think further to their genetic makeup